F4RAN/instant-messanger/README.md

 6- Add friends to the friends list with phone number,

 7- show sent messages by check sign and seen messages by double check sign

+8- when you chatting with a friend messanger can keep message from other firends,